atait/kicad-sandwiches/README.md

 Using the kisandwich plugin, this "board" is converted to two other files corresponding to the actual 2-layer boards: "kisandwich-out/sandwich-example-sandwich_\[LOW|TOP\].kicad_pcb".
 The plugin is activated with the ![sandwich](kisandwich/icons/sandwich-32.png) button, which gives a dialog with various options.

 #### The 3D model
-In the same directory, these are exported to STEP models.
-The STEP models are assembled together in FreeCAD in the file "FreeCAD-out/stack-3dModel.FCStd".
+In the same directory, these are exported to VRML (.wrl) models.
+The models are assembled together in FreeCAD in the file "FreeCAD-out/stack-3dModel.FCStd".
 In FreeCAD, the lower board is translated down by one board thickness, and their appearances can be altered.
-VRML can also be used for detail on traces, although appearances can't be changed.
 Finally, a snapshot of the FreeCAD assembly is included in "FreeCAD-out/assembled-snapshot.png".

 ## Todo
 1. Options for adding a bonding ring around the perimeter